mlueckel/PlanTUS/README.md

 ### Config file design and contents

 Each transducer typically gets its **own config file** (e.g., `PlanTUS_config_CTX-545.yaml` for a NeuroFUS CTX-545 transducer, `PlanTUS_config_DPX-300.yaml` for a NeuroFUS DPX-300 transducer — both provided in this repository as templates).
-This keeps calibration data (focal-distance/FLHM curves, aperture size, etc.) tied to hardware rather than to a subject, so the same config file can be reused across all participants sonicated with that transducer.
+This keeps calibration data (focal distance/FLHM curves, aperture size, etc.) tied to hardware rather than to a subject, so the same config file can be reused across all participants sonicated with that transducer.

 The YAML file has three logical sections: